 Office printing, a key part of any business’ IT strategy, is slowly declining mostly due to better printing options.
-Better, higher capacity printers, networked throughout an organization are often cited for small declines in printing activity in part because taking printers off desktops causes people to consider whether a printout is worth a trip to a printer.
+Better, higher capacity printers, networked throughout an organization are often cited for small declines in printing activity in part because taking printers off desktops causes people to consider whether a printout is worth a trip to a printer, especially with the appearance of portable printers such as these airprint printers.

 That’s more or less organic decline and the question is why print at all?
 Are there ways to avoid moving information from computer to paper only to return new information back to a computer?